ng-conf/submissions-2015/README.md

 ng-conf 2015 is March 5-6th 2015 in Salt Lake City, Utah.
 We're looking for speakers who are passionate about sharing deep insights, useful tools, and crazy awesome ideas.

+The deadline for submissions is November 1st, 2014.

 ![](./logo.png)

 ## How to Submit a Proposal